-- A popular concentration for student affairs administrators and academic advisors, a student development concentration trains candidates to assess and provide for the diverse needs of traditional and returning learners.
+This concentration teaches participants to assess and meet the diverse needs of learners.
 Coursework centers on student learning styles, characteristics, and values.
-Degree candidates also learn to evaluate the impact of college education on students' lives to develop prommagratic and educational interventions.
+Degree-seekers also learn to evaluate the impact of college education on students' lives to develop prommagratic and educational interventions.

 - Higher Education Technologies

-- This concentration trains candidates to integrate educational software to enrich classroom discussion and student engagement.
-Classes include blended learning environments, instructional computing, and advanced instructional design.
-Students also delve into distance teaching, learning how to develop remote instructions with regard to education standards and available tools.
-A higher education technologies concentration suits candidates who want to become curriculum designers, educational consultants, and postsecondary teachers.
+This concentration teaches students to integrate educational software to enrich classroom discussion and student engagement.
+Coursework investigates blended learning environments, instructional computing, and advanced instructional design.
+Students also delve into distance teaching with regard to educational standards and available tools.

 - Enrollment Management

-- This concentration benefits general admissions professionals and administrators working for individual departments, including honors programs.
-Degree candidates train in the fundamentals of student recruitment with respect to changing regional demographics.
+In this concentration, students learn the fundamentals of student recruitment in the context of changing regional demographics.
 They explore the interactions between admissions, institutional aid, and federal funding policies.
 Typically, an enrollment management concentration also covers marketing and communications.

 - International Education

-- In this concentration, students explore the effects of globalization on aspects of higher education, including enrollment strategies and institutional governance.
-They also learn about how colleges and universities adapt to this changing landscape through global-format education programs and international branch campuses.
-An international education concentration prepares administrators for positions with accreditation agencies, international education associations, and NGOs.
+In this concentration, students explore the effects of globalization on higher education, including enrollment strategies and institutional governance.
+This concentration prepares administrators for positions with accreditation agencies, international education associations, and NGOs.

 - Community College Leadership

-- This concentration covers the history, development, and working philosophies of community colleges.
-Candidates examine operational models for two-year schools in relation to distinct student populations and workforce development.
-They train in program development, with an emphasis on building relationships with local communities.
-Additional topics include the legal aspects of higher education and organizational behavior.
+This concentration covers the history, development, and working philosophies of community colleges.
+Students examine operational models for two-year schools in relation to distinct student populations and workforce development.
+Additional topics include the legal aspects of higher education, program development, and organizational behavior.

-The types of higher education careers you can access depend on your level of education attainment.
-Associate and bachelor's programs offer the foundational skills and knowledge needed for entry-level positions and additional academic preparation.
-By earning a master's degree, you can work as a postsecondary education administrator, working for the admissions office.
-There are also opportunities within academic advising, career services, and student leadership programs.
+The higher education careers you can access depend on your education level.
+Undergraduate programs teach the foundational skills and knowledge needed for entry-level positions.
+By earning a master's degree, you can work as a postsecondary education administrator in admissions, academic advising, career services, or student leadership programs.

 Bachelor's Degree in Higher Education

-Bachelor's programs generally total a minimum of 120 credits, which full-time students can finish in four years.
-Learners may expedite graduation by enrolling in accelerated two-year tracks.
 Schools seldom offer undergraduate degrees in higher education administration.
-Instead, candidates usually enroll in programs that align with the administrative role they want to occupy.
+Instead, students usually enroll in programs that align with the administrative role they want to occupy.

 - Administrative Services Manager

-Administrative services managers coordinate maintenance and daily office activities, like mail distribution and bookkeeping.
-They hire, train, and supervise office staff as well as establish goals for their departments.
-Administrative managers work with other company leaders to develop and enforce organizational policies.
-These professionals also ensure that their company's operations meet industry and government regulations.
+Administrative services managers coordinate maintenance and daily office activities like mail distribution and bookkeeping.
+They hire, train, and supervise office staff and establish goals for their departments.
+Administrative managers work with other leaders at an organization to develop and enforce organizational policies.
+These professionals also ensure that their organization's operations meet industry and government regulations.

 - College Administrator

-With a bachelor's degree, students can occupy entry-level college administration roles.
-Options include secretary and administrative assistant for the admissions office, student affairs, and various academic departments.
-College administrators oversee communications, handling student requests and fielding questions from other offices.
+With a bachelor's degree, graduates qualify for entry-level college administration roles.
+College administrators oversee communications, handle student requests, and field questions from other offices.
 They work with senior administrators and managers to develop, implement, and evaluate programs.

 Master's Degree in Higher Education

-To earn a master's degree in higher education, students typically complete at least 30 credits.
-Schools deliver traditional tracks and convenient online options, and programs require 1-2 years depending on course structure and the candidate's prior learning and work experience.
-Working professionals can slow down degree completion to five years to accommodate busy careers.
+To earn a master's degree in higher education, students must typically complete at least 30 credits.
+Schools may offer on-campus and online options.
+Most programs require 1-2 years to finish, although working professionals often take 4-5 years to graduate.

 Core coursework focuses on topics like student development, leadership, and diversity in higher education.
-Master's candidates also learn to implement resource management techniques for long-term institutional and strategic planning.
-They take advanced classes in their chosen concentrations and round out their degree training by fulfilling a capstone requirement.
-During this culminating experience, students work with faculty advisors to develop and execute a project and related deliverables.
+Master's students also learn to implement resource management techniques for long-term institutional and strategic planning.

 - Postsecondary Education Administrator

-By completing graduate training, higher education administrators can assume leadership positions as diversity specialists, human resource managers, and recruitment strategists.
-They may work in the registrar's office, helping students pick classes and meet graduation requirements.
-These administrators also maintain students' academic records and plan commencement ceremonies.
-Additionally, higher education administrators can specialize in student affairs, planning recreational activities and other nonacademic programming.
+With a master's degree, higher education administrators qualify for leadership positions as diversity specialists, human resource managers, and recruitment strategists.
+They can work in the registrar's office, helping students pick classes and meet graduation requirements.
+These administrators also maintain academic records and plan commencement ceremonies.

 - Dean of Students